Trainraider/haskell-course-site/markdown.md

     stack ghci

 This will start the Haskell REPL and load your project into it.
 You can then enter Haskell expressions and statements and see their results immediately.
-For example, you could try entering a simple arithmetic expression like 2 + 2 to see the result.
+For example, you could try entering a simple arithmetic expression like `2 + 2` to see the result.

 The stack ghci command also allows you to load specific Haskell modules from your project.
 This is useful for testing and debugging specific parts of your code.
-To load a module, use the :l (short for "load") command followed by the module name.
+To load a module, use the `:l` (short for "load") command followed by the module name.
 For example, to load the Main module from the src directory, you would run the following command:

     :l src/Main

-This would load the App module and make its functions and data types available in the REPL.
+This would load the Main module and make its functions and data types available in the REPL.
 You can then call functions from the App module and see their results immediately.

-After loading src/Main, try running the main function like this:
+After loading src/Main, try running the `main` function like this:

     main